Supporting students with Attention-Deficit/Hyperactivity Disorder (ADHD) who are pursuing higher education.

 - have been diagnosed with Attention-Deficit/Hyperactivity Disorder (ADHD)

-- are accepted to or will be enrolled in an undergraduate program at an accredited college, university, trade school, technical school, or vocational school
+- are accepted to or will be enrolled in a 2- or 4-year Undergraduate Program or a Graduate Program (of one or more years in length) at an accredited college, university, trade school, technical school, or vocational school located in the US

-- under the care of a licensed health care professional for ADHD
+- are under the care of a licensed health care professional for ADHD